-Chapel House was built in 1728 as the dower house to Atherstone Hall (demolished in 1964), home of the Bracebridge family.
+Chapel House was built in 1728 as the dower house to Atherstone Hall (demolished in 1964), home of Abraham Bracebridge and family.
 Florence Nightingale stayed here when visiting her friend and benefactor, Selina Bracebridge whose husband, Charles Holte Bracebridge, financed and accompanied Miss Nightingale on her famous visit to Scutari.

 An expansion of bedrooms in 1987 heralded the Hotel era.
 Many original features being preserved and others carefully restored so that the place retained the elegance of an earlier age, whilst providing for all the requirements of the modern traveller.

 The current owners, Richard and Siobhan Napper, bought Chapel House in 2003 and under their stewardship the business continues to thrive as an award-winning ‘Restaurant with Rooms’.

 Atherstone has a long history dating back to Roman times.
 An important defended Roman settlement named Manduessedum existed at Mancetter near the site of modern-day Atherstone, and the Roman road, the Watling Street (now known as the A5) ran through the town.
 It is believed by some historians that the rebel Queen of the Britons, Boudica was defeated at the Battle of Watling Street by the Romans in her final battle near Manduessedum.